 increasing, and you will draw the breath back in for the same number of counts.
 Exhale

 forcefully for four counts, inhale for four counts.
-Try to use abdominal breathing, but do not do anything that brings discomfort or strain to baby’s space.
+Try to use abdominal breathing, but do not do anything that brings discomfort or strain to the baby’s space.
 The belly should move in and out.
 Try to continue to increase to 10 counts.
-You may find this helpful with increasing your breath as baby begins to take up more of the space where your diaphragm sits.
+You may find this helpful with increasing your breath as the baby begins to take up more of the space where your diaphragm sits.
 As this practice continues and increases, you can use this to help during labor.
 While forcefully exhaling, you can bear down and push.
 You can also do this practice with a partner to prepare for labor.
-This practice provides many benefits, including increased oxygen in the blood, reduced inflammation, strengthens the nervous system and flushes out toxins.
-If you have blood pressure issues, begin to feel faint or ill, or heart issues, you should not use this practice and instead try a gentler Pranayama.
+This practice provides many benefits, including increased oxygen in the blood, reduced inflammation, strengthens the nervous system, and flushes out toxins.
+If you have blood pressure issues, begin to feel faint or ill, or have heart issues, you should not use this practice and instead try a gentler Pranayama.

 Meditations and mantras can be amazing for grounding and centering during labor.
 I would recommend practicing several different meditations and having a few mantras on hand to be able to switch it up and find what works best for you as you transition through the different stages of labor, but I think the following meditation would be nice to have in your collection.
 The meditation is a Chakra Balancing Meditation and requires some chanting.
-This will not only help with focus and centering, but also provide soothing vibrations to the body.
+This will not only help with focus and centering but also provide soothing vibrations to the body.
 Begin by sitting in a comfortable meditative posture, spine straight, hands rested on the knees.
 You will begin by focusing on the Mudahara (Root) chakra, bringing awareness to this space on your body.
 You can envision the color red while doing so.
 Once you have brought all awareness to this space, begin to chant “lam” with an emphasis on the “m” with each exhale.
 Imagine that your breath is light, and you see this light going in your body, traveling down your spine, and arriving at your root chakra.
 Repeat the chant 10 counts and move your focus to the next chakra.
 The Swahdithana (Sacral) chakra is next, the focus color is orange, and the chant is “vam”.
-Repeat with this chakra, and the rest as follows, bringing awareness to that area, focusing on the color, seeing the inhale of light and chanting 10 times: Manipoora (Solar Plexus) chakra – yellow- “ram”, Anahata (Heart) chakra – green – “yam”, Vishudhi (Throat) chakra – blue – “ham”, Ajna (Third Eye) chakra – indigo – “Om”, and Sahasrara (Crown) chakra – white/violet – “aum”.
+Repeat with this chakra, and the rest as follows, bringing awareness to that area, focusing on the color, seeing the inhale of light, and chanting 10 times: Manipoora (Solar Plexus) chakra – yellow- “ram”, Anahata (Heart) chakra – green – “yam”, Vishudhi (Throat) chakra – blue – “ham”, Ajna (Third Eye) chakra – indigo – “Om”, and Sahasrara (Crown) chakra – white/violet – “aum”.
 Once you have completed chanting for all seven chakras, imagine yourself surrounded by a white light.
 You can close this round of meditation with additional “aum” chanting should you

 wish.
 Yoga is a rich and beautiful practice and lifestyle, and far more faceted than I could explain through this text.
 I hope the small pool of yoga shared here is something that you find beneficial and useful in your life, and perhaps in your long-term yoga practice.
-Every limb of yoga is important and serves the others, but you should take what feels good for you and grow from that.
-Acknowledge, respect and appreciate any questions that arise from your practice.
+Every limb of yoga is important and serves others, but you should take what feels good for you and grow from that.
+Acknowledge, respect, and appreciate any questions that arise from your practice.
 May you find love and light in your journey.
 Namaste.